FiIl2115/Project-3---Feedback-Tablet/README.md

 # Project-3---Feedback-Tablet
 In this project, we successfully implemented a feedback tablet using MQTT, a SQL database, a Flask API, and a ReactJS web app to gather customer satisfaction ratings and visualize the data in real-time.
+The end result was a pre-configured package that included the setup of the new network and its components, as well as the feedback device.
+This system can be easily scaled up to include multiple capture devices and has a focus on ease of deployment, security, and scalability.
+Despite some challenges, the team was able to create a product that met our expectations.

+The context of this project is a situation where a company that wants to improve its customer satisfaction levels.
+This can be achieved by gathering satisfaction-ratings from customers in real-time.
+The motivation for this project is to provide a simple and intuitive way for customers to provide feedback, and to give the company valuable insights into clients satisfaction.

+The project involves creating a wireless feedback device that allows customers to provide feedback by clicking on one of three buttons: Satisfied, Neutral, or Unsatisfied.
+The feedback data, along with the MAC address of the device and its position, is sent to a broker using the MQTT protocol.
+The broker then saves the data in a database and displays the feedback percentages in real-time on a website.

+The scope of this project is limited to creating the wireless feedback device and implementing the required infrastructure to send and store the data.
+The demarcation of this project is that it uses existing old Raspberry Pi devices.
+The goal is to minimize installation time and automate the deployment of new capture devices.
+The project also includes configuring a new wireless infrastructure with a suitable security level, assigning IDs to the capture devices, and implementing an administrative system that saves and displays the feedback data in real-time.